 It does appear to be fairly strongly suggested that Dumbledore stepped into the breech to take charge of the orphaned youngster, however.
 At least in an advisory capacity.

 It is not established that Albus was Hagrid’s Head of House.
-Indeed I am inclined to suspect that anyone who turns out to have been so reluctant to take responsibility for the welfare of others as Albus Dumbledore, was never the Head of any House.
+Indeed I am inclined to suspect that anyone who is so reluctant to take responsibility for the welfare of others as Albus Dumbledore, was never the Head of any House.
 But if “taking charge” can be defined as offering suggestions for what other people are supposed to do about an awkward situation and expecting them to be accepted, then one can certainly imagine Albus shoving his oar in.
 He may have “taken charge” of the boy in his authority as Deputy Headmaster, or even as a member of the Wizengamot.

 But in any case, somebody certainly needed to.
 There are no wizarding orphanages, and the Ministry was hardly going to pack *Hagrid* whose Giant heritage was already obvious, off to a Muggle one.
 Some special arrangement seems to have been called for.
 Albus appears to be the person who stepped into the breech (Hagrid certainly seems to believe as much).
 But it could have actually been a decision made by Dippett, the Wizengamot, or the Board of Governors.

-What these arrangements consisted of, we have no information.
+As to what these arrangements consisted of, we have no information.
 Presumably, some wizarding household, or establishment in a wizarding enclave took charge of Hagrid for the summer, and in September he returned to Hogwarts.

-Most probably some arrangement was made for Hagrid to have spent the summer in Hogsmeade.
+What is most probable is that some arrangement was made for Hagrid to have spent the summer in Hogsmeade.
 Possibly doing odd jobs and being overseen by a family there.
 Or, not impossibly, under the eye of Aberforth Dumbledore, helping tend the goats.

 The following year, when Hagrid was expelled, at the age of 14, Albus is widely understood to have been the one to have made arrangements for the boy’s future, and to have eventually given him his mission.
 Hagrid has been doing odd-jobs (sometimes very odd jobs) for Albus and (probably) running messages between the Dumbledore brothers since either Aberforth took up his position at the Hog’s Head, or Hagrid was old enough be allowed into the pub.